rynobot/linksmanager/README.md

 linksmanager
 ============

-WordPress Plugin for Activating the WordPress Links Manager depreciated since v3.5.
+A WordPress Plugin for Activating the WordPress Links Manager depreciated since v3.5.